Gio-Choi/gio-choi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there.
-I'm a incoming Master's student in [Computational Social Science](https://macss.uchicago.edu) at [The University of Chicago](https://www.uchicago.edu).
+I'm an incoming Master's student in [Computational Social Science](https://macss.uchicago.edu) at [The University of Chicago](https://www.uchicago.edu).
 I love analyzing society through Data Science.

 I'm currently working for United Nations as a Research and Data Intern.